Haklim733/stream-data-pipe/services/ml/README.md

-Service to Render Emotion Sentiment Analysis using fast api or faststreams
+Service to Render Emotion Sentiment Analysis using faststream library

-for fastapi:

-enter command for ml service in the docker-compose.yaml to be `["uvicorn", "app:app", "--host", "0.0.0.0", "--port", "8000"]`

-for faststreams:
+for faststream:

 enter command for ml service in the docker-compose.yaml to be `[faststream", "run", "stream:app"]`